 My ultimate break with the party started about 2½ years ago.
 One pleasant summer evening in 2020, just a few days after I retired, I was sitting out front with my husband after dinner.
-We were sipping wine, chatting, watching people walk by with their kids or dogs. and scrolling through our phones.
+We were sipping wine, chatting, scrolling through our phones, and watching people walk by with their kids or dogs.
 I came upon some socialist friends having a discussion on Facebook about transgenderism.
 I was soon startled by a negativity I had not expected.
 These are people who support gay and lesbian rights, and while the subject had apparently never come up, I had assumed they supported transgender people too.
-Apparently not I discovered, and I was almost shocked.
+Apparently not I discovered, and I was shocked.
 As I contributed a few comments I found myself getting angry at the pushback I was receiving.

-The Transgender Debate is Deeply Personal to Me
+The Transgender Issue is Deeply Personal to Me

 In fairness I should make clear here that my opponents in these debates have long histories of supporting gay, lesbian and bisexual rights.
 They are not homophobic.
 Even as they argue against various aspects of so-called “transgender ideology,” they oppose discrimination against transgender people in such areas as housing, employment and public accommodations.
 Unfortunately, despite these qualifiers, their positions broadly echo and reinforce the current rightwing campaign against the LGBTQ+ community.